-Violence cannot create new opportunities for peace or bring impossible ambitions closer.
+Violence cannot create new opportunities for peace or bring (impossible ambitions) deeply held aspirations closer to fruition.
 It can only destroy.

 And its capacity for destruction is great.
 It destroys the lives and property of those directly affected.
 It undermines the prospects for peace and a fair, comprehensive and lasting settlement.
 And last but by no means least, it may destroy the future chance of prosperity and jobs for the people of Northern Ireland.
+It consumes precious resources which would otherwise go to schools, to hospitals, to housing, to roads and to job training.

 Let me dwell on this point for a moment.
-The 18-month IRA ceasefire showed what Northern Ireland could look forward to if lasting peace were there.
-A look across the border to the Republic and its booming economy is further evidence, if it were needed.

-I am delighted that Northern Ireland's economy has held up so well, despite the resumption of violence.
-Inward investment has continued to come in, and unemployment has fallen to its lowest level for x years.
+The 18-month IRA ceasefire brought renewed prosperity to Northern Ireland.
+I am delighted that the economy is holding up well, despite the violence.
+Inward investment has continued to come in, and unemployment has fallen to its lowest level for 16 years.

 But let us not kid ourselves.
 More violence in the longer term is bound to affect the economy and reduce the number of jobs.
-It is as simple as that, although we shall always do our utmost to counteract its effects.
+It is as simple as that (although we shall always do our utmost to counteract its effects).

 Northern Ireland does not have to go back to the bad old days.
 There is a choice.
-And the responsibility for that choice lies with those behind the violence and associated with it, no matter how much they try to shuffle it off on to others.
+And the responsibility for that choice lies with those behind the violence, and those associated with it, no matter how much they try to shuffle it off on to others.